aavanderleij/WATLAS-Abnormal-Activity-Detection/README.md

 Bijleveld, A.I., van Maarseveen, F., Denissen, B. et al. WATLAS: high-throughput and real-time tracking of many small birds in the Dutch Wadden Sea.
 Anim Biotelemetry 10, 36 (2022). https://doi.org/10.1186/s40317-022-00307-w

+## Contact

+For access and questions about the WATLAS data please contact Allert Bijleveld at Allert.Bijleveld@nioz.nl

+For questions regarding the code please contact me at antsjevdleij@gmail.com